Video for Change Approaches

 Video for Change consider issues of power, participation and inclusion, accountability, and safety and security in designing for and assessing the impact of a video initiative.
 These considerations form a key pillar of this toolkit and can be explored further in Values and Methods.

-Video for Change Approaches and their Historical Contexts
+Video for Change Approach and its

 Participatory, Grassroots and Community Video